2023 Best Electrical & Power Installation Schools in Wisconsin

 Top Wisconsin Schools in Electrical & Power Installation

-Our analysis found Western Technical College to be the best school for electrical and power transmission installers students who want to pursue a degree in Wisconsin.
+Our 2023 rankings named Western Technical College the best school in Wisconsin for electrical and power transmission installers students.
 Western Technical College is a small public school located in the small city of La Crosse.

 After completing their degree, electrical transmission installation graduates from CVTC carry an average student debtload of $6,267.